 If you have a high open rate but a low CTR, you should work on refining the content and design of your email, to encourage people to make that all important click.
 Conversely, if you have a low open rate but a high CTR, you can generate more clicks by making your email’s subject more enticing.

 If you'd like to learn more about CTR, check out our article on how to improve CTR for every area of your marketing, including email.

 Goal conversions in Google Analytics

 Every marketing campaign is attempting to gently prod its audience towards goals.
-For an email campaign that is trying to turn customers into advocates with useful blog content, the goal might be to encourage a social share, with a view to create more referrals for the business.
+For an email marketing campaign that is trying to turn customers into advocates with useful blog content, the goal might be to encourage a social share, with a view to create more referrals for the business.
 In this case, whenever a customer has shared one of your posts on a social platform after receiving it through an email, the goal has been completed.
-A simpler example is sending a product promo to your email subscribers, which if relevant and enticing, may lead directly to a sale.
+A simpler example is sending a product promo to your email subscribers, which, if relevant and enticing, may lead directly to a sale.

 By measuring goal conversion rate, you can identify which of your emails have performed the best, and unearth a formula that works for you.

 If the primary goal of your email marketing campaign is to generate more sales, ROI is amongst the most important email marketing metrics for you to measure, as it reveals the profitability of the campaign.

 You can calculate email marketing ROI with the following formula: ((sales - investment) / investment) x 100.
 For example, if an email marketing campaign has generated $1,000 worth of sales, and cost $250 for your company to produce (staff labour, software costs, etc.), then the calculation is ((1000 - 250) / 250) x 100, which comes to 300%.
 This means that the email marketing campaign is producing a 300% return, and should be continued.